wavemaker/docs/learn/how-tos/passing-id-access-tokens-as-header.md

 :::

-## To Pass Logged-in User ID and Access Token as Header
+## To Pass Logged-in User ID or Access Token as Header

 1. Create a custom Java class that extends **AbstractHttpRequestProcessor** and add the following code.
 Click Save.